 Tube # 1 2 3 4 Absorbance values used for the calibration curve

-2. Using the previous plot and the data you have chosen, draw the calibration straight line on the previous plot determine the analytical concentration (in μ mol L-1) of Fe3+ in tube 5.
+2. Use the previous plot and the data you have chosen to draw the calibration straight line on the previous plot.
+Determine the analytical concentration (in μ mol L-1) of Fe3+ in tube 5.